Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 [//]: # (title: Serialize classes)

 The [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation enables the default serialization of all class properties with backing fields.
-You can further customize this behavior to fit your specific needs.
+You can customize this behavior to fit your specific needs.
-This page covers various serialization techniques, showing you how to specify which properties are serialized and how the serialization process is managed.
+This page covers various serialization techniques, showing you how to specify which properties are serialized, and how the serialization process is managed.

 Before starting, make sure you've imported the [necessary library dependencies](serialization-get-started.md).